EC2 CPU hog

 CPU core

-It defines the CPU core value to be utilised on the EC2 instance.
-You can tune it using the CPU_CORE
+CPU core value utilized on the EC2 instance.
+Tune it by using the CPU_CORE environment variable.

 # CPU cores to utilize